|

 Exotics Guide

-Guidebook of Introduced Marine Species of Hawaii http://www2.bishopmuseum.org/HBS/invertguide/species/bugula_neritina.htm CSIRO Centre for Research on Introduced Marine Pests (CRIMP) - National Introduced Marine Pest Information System (NIMPIS) http://www.marine.csiro.au/crimp/nimpis/spSummary.asp?txa=6929 Smithsonian Marine Station at Fort Pierce - Indian River Lagoon Species Inventory http://www ...
+Marine Pests (CRIMP) - National Introduced Marine Pest Information System (NIMPIS) http://www.marine.csiro.au/crimp/nimpis/spSummary.asp?txa=6929 Smithsonian Marine ...

 Invasive Species: Resource Library - Databases: International

-Database: National Introduced Marine Pest Information System (NIMPIS) Host: Centre of Research on Introduced Marine Pests (CRIMP), CSIRO Marine Research, Hobart, Australia Scope: The National Introduced Marine Pest Information System (NIMPIS) was developed to provide managers, researchers, students and the general public with access to accurate and ...
+Database: National Introduced Marine Pest Information System (NIMPIS) Host: Centre of Research on Introduced Marine Pests (CRIMP), CSIRO Marine Research, Hobart, Australia Scope: The National Introduced Marine Pest Information ... on the biology, ecology and distribution of introduced marine species, and potential control options for those designated as pests.
+Included within this system are (i) ...

 invasivespeciesinfo.gov